ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0002-decouple-with-events.md

 - many changes to existing systems,
 - different times when integration happens as teams will have separate priorities.

+Specifically, we will have other teams to

+- assess risks and needs,
+- manage a sentence,
+- manage a supervision in the community,
+- manage my progress.

+All of these teams would have interest in actions carried out in interventions.

 ### Nature of probation

 Additionally, probation